Diploma in Engineering Technology (Industrial Design)

 JPT/BPP(K)1000-600/B293 Jld3(14)( N/521/4/0103)(MQA/FA 4785) 2/2020

-Industrial Design adapts into the changing and developing technology by supporting the manufacturing and engineering industries in areas like design, CADCAM, prototyping, production and services .
-The curriculum includes the phases of design field study including ideation, concept selection, refinement, detailing to model-making, prototyping, testing,refining and manufacture.
+Industrial Design adapts into the changing and developing technology by supporting the manufacturing and engineering industries in areas like digital design, 3D modeling, prototyping & manufacturing processes.

-The student is expected to acquire presentations, problem-solving, communication, documentation and organizational skills during the phases of the design process through industry collaborations and studio projects.
+The students is expected to acquire presentations, problem-solving, communication, documentation, and organizational skills during the phases of the design process through industry collaborations and studio projects.

 Core Study Area